MapsHD/HDMapping/README.md

-# Open source, open hardware hand-held mobile mapping system for large scale surveys.
+# Open source, open hardware hand-held mobile mapping system for large scale surveys:
 This is an open-source software for large-scale 3D mapping using an open-hardware hand-held measurement device available at https://github.com/JanuszBedkowski/mandeye_controller.
 - https://www.sciencedirect.com/science/article/pii/S235271102300314X
 - If You are ROS user please visit https://github.com/MapsHD/mandeye_to_bag to convert MANDEYE data to ROSBAG